ScreenStaring/shopify-dev-tools/README.md

 #### Charges

-Do things with charges (only recurring for now)
+Do things with charges

     NAME:
-       sdt charges - Do things with charges (only recurring for now)
+       sdt charges - Do things with charges

     USAGE:
        sdt charges command [command options] [arguments...]

     COMMANDS:
-       ls, l      List the shop's recurring charges or the recurring charges given by the specified IDs create, c  Create a one-time charge (Application Charge) help, h    Shows a list of commands or help for one command
+       ls, l      List the shop's charges or the charges given by the specified IDs create, c  Create a one-time charge (application charge) help, h    Shows a list of commands or help for one command

     OPTIONS: